 You don't have to get stressed out about finding stress relief.
 You have many simple and natural tools at your disposal to help you contend with its effects:

-Exercise raises your body's stress threshold and over time helps your body react to stress less dramatically.Sleep helps your body recover from stress.
-Simply not getting sufficient sleep can increase your body's production of stress hormones.
+Exercise raises your body's stress threshold and, over time, helps your body react to stress less dramatically.
+Sleep helps your body recover from stress.
+Not getting sufficient sleep can increase your body's production of stress hormones.

-Meditation - even as little as 5 minutes - can help shift your body's stress response and help you
+Meditation - even as little as 5 minutes - can help shift your body's stress response and help you regain calm when under pressure.

 While eleuthero can't necessarily dissolve plaque in your arteries or save your telomeres, eleuthero has the amazing ability to:

-help your body take on stressful situations better;
+- help your body take on stressful situations better

-Many herbalists consider eleuthero one of nature's most powerful herbs for all-over vitality and wellness.
+Many herbalists consider eleuthero one of nature's most powerful herbs for vitality and wellness.
 And it's incredibly safe.
-One of the most extensively researched herbs, eleuthero has no documented side effects.Worried about the day ahead of you?
+Eleuthero has no documented side effects, one of the most extensively researched herbs.
+Worried about the day ahead of you?
 Instead of coffee, reach for eleuthero.
 Its gentle, stabilizing energy will give you the wherewithal to take on the challenges you face without losing your cool.
-And to ensure you're only getting eleuthero's clean, invigorating nutritional power, look for organic eleuthero.
+And to ensure you're only getting Eleuthero's clean, invigorating nutritional power, look for Sun Organic Eleuthero.

 Sources: